-Here at Trio Heating & Air, we understand how indoor air quality can directly impact your family’s health and comfort.
+Here at TRIO Heating, Air & Plumbing , we understand how indoor air quality can directly impact your family’s health and comfort.
 While many homeowners focus on temperature control, the quality of air circulating through your home deserves equal attention.
 A whole-house purification system offers comprehensive protection against airborne pollutants that can affect respiratory health.
 Investing in an HVAC air filtration system means investing in the wellness and comfort of your family.

 Did you know that indoor air can be two to five times more polluted than outdoor air?
 The American Lung Association reports that indoor air can be up to 100 times worse.
 Most families spend upwards of 90% of their time indoors, breathing air that may contain dust, pet dander, pollen, mold spores, bacteria, viruses, and volatile organic compounds (VOCs).